alexeyinkin/eb-1a/2-petition/README.md

 and statistics of my articles on Medium.
 Still, I made those screenshots the same way with the address bar visible.
 I felt like it would make them more credible.
-For every private screenshot I disclosed that explicitly so that the officer would know he can't navigate there and not issue an RFE asking to clarify that.
+For every private screenshot, I disclosed that explicitly so that the officer would know he can't navigate there and not issue an RFE asking to clarify that.